-Yayy!!
-You are going on your first date!!
-How fun, exciting, and sometimes ridiculously scary experience!
+Dating conversation questions can be challenging to think of especially if you want to avoid those awkward silences or want to make a good first impression.
+Going on a first date can be a fun, exciting, and sometimes ridiculously scary experience!
 What are you going to wear?
 Where are you going to go?
-Most of all, how do I avoid those awkward silences to either start, continue, or maybe even end the conversation?
+Of course, the most dreaded question of all, how do I avoid those awkward silences to either start, continue, or maybe even end the conversation?

 Conversation will oftentimes make or break a date.
 Don’t freak out!
 It’s an opportunity to really dive in and connect with someone on an intimate level without an audience (unless it’s a group date but even then, there may be time for one on one conversation).
 They get to know about you and most importantly you get to know about them.
 However, if you are new to dating then this can be become an anxiety driven event.
 It doesn’t have to be.

 Approaching the date at a friendship level will help relieve the anxiety to perform perfectly.

 Look at the person with potential but also with a chance it may not work out romantically and that’s okay.
 Conversation will help bring knowledge about their life, mindset, and expectations.
 It helps separate those who are a potential yes to those who are a definite no.

 Questions are an invitation to getting to know someone at a deeper level.

 If someone is insulted by your questions or act negatively to it, it may be a red flag.
 If you can’t communicate at the beginning stages, then it will set a foundation for misunderstanding throughout the whole relationship.
 Questions help shed light on areas you may not be aware of.
 It keeps everyone safe and aware.